TWHamiltonJR/TWHamiltonJR.github.io/project4.md

 ![screenshot](images/launch4.PNG)
 Fig 1.
-The launch screen
+The launch screen which is just the terminal about to execute the program with the numbers 3 and 4 inputted.

 ![screenshot](images/output4.PNG)
 Fig 2.
 Example output after input is processed.
+It shows that the sum of the 2 numbers is 7 correctly.
 ![screenshot](images/error4.PNG)
 Fig 3.
 Feedback when an error occurs.
+This error occurs when you do not put in two numbers.
+If you put in a non numerical value it defaults that number to 0.
 ## 3. Additional Considerations